JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ### Test your shared module

-Kotlin provides a [multiplatform testing library](https://kotlinlang.org/api/latest/kotlin.test/).
-Write unit tests to prove your code works as intended.
+Kotlin provides a [multiplatform testing library](https://kotlinlang.org/api/latest/kotlin.test/) that you can use for writing unit tests.
 Launch your tests on each platform to ensure that your actual declarations work the same way on Android and iOS.

-As an example, you can use sample tests added to the `commonTest`, `androidTest`, and `iosTest` source sets.
+As an example, you can use sample tests that are added to the `commonTest`, `androidTest`, and `iosTest` source sets.
 Learn more about [running sample tests](create-first-app.md#run-tests).

 ## Next steps